BieAnimaton/Volume-Calculator/README.md

 This is project of a Volume Calculator about same.

 ## Notes :books:
-- C program to train skills.
+- C programming to train skills.
 - Learn more about C variables, printf, scanf and argument options.

 ## Image :camera: